License Plates & Placards in CaliforniaCompare Car Insurance Quotes in 3 Steps

 - Veterans Organization: county veteran's services

-There are at least 13 more plates available, including Pearl Harbor Survivor, Horseless Carriage, Antique Motorcycle, and others.
-For these, fill out a Special License Plate Application.
+There are also other plates available, including Pearl Harbor Survivor, Horseless Carriage, Antique Motorcycle, and others.
+For these, you will need to submit a Special Interest License Plate Application (Form REG 17).

 These license plates are also available for motorcycles.